Javaeater/Zendesk-Coding-Challange-2021/README.md

 Change the base64 messages in the creds.py file to match the Email, Token, and subdomain.
 Enter this information as a base64 encryped string.

 Run ```Python -m ViewTickets```

+## Running Tests
+Please navigate to the github folder using ```cd github ```

+Change the base64 messages in the creds.py file to match the Email, Token, and subdomain.
+Enter this information as a base64 encryped string.

+Run ```Python -m test_functions.py```

 ## How it Works
 ``` Menus.py ``` Contains functions to create text and menu displays.